saylesss88/nix-book/src/vcs/jujutsu.md

 because they are already part of the commit that represents your current working state.

+## What is the Jujutsu Working Copy

+The **working copy** in Jujutsu is an actual **commit** that represents the current state of the files you're working on.
+Unlike Git, where the working copy is separate from commits and changes must be explicitly staged and committed, in JJ the working copy is a live commit that automatically records changes as you modify files.

+Adding or removing files in the working copy implicitly tracks or untracks them without needing explicit commands like `git add`

+The working copy commit acts as a snapshot of your current workspace.
+When you run commands, Jujutsu first syncs the filesystem changes into this commit, then performs the requested operation, and finally updates the working copy if needed

+To finalize your current changes and start a new set of changes, you use the `jj new` command, which creates a new working-copy commit on top of the current one.
+This replaces the traditional Git workflow of staging and committing changes separately

+Conflicts in the working copy are represented by inserting conflict markers directly into the files.
+Jujutsu tracks the conflicting parts and can reconstruct the conflict state from these markers.
+You resolve conflicts by editing these markers and then committing the resolution in the working copy

 - This means that you don't need to worry about making a change, running `git add .`, running `git commit -m "commit message"` because it's already done for you.
 This is handy with flakes by preventing a "dirty working tree" and can instantly be rebuilt after making a change.

+## Example JJ Module

 - For `lazygit` fans, Nixpkgs has `lazyjj`.
 I've seen that it's recommended to use jj with `meld`.
 I'll share my `jj.nix` here for an example: